marcopiraccini/sd-swim/README.md

 ```
 A receives the UpdateJoin and save his own IP and init the member list.
 A will receive multiple updates (at maximum one for each Join sent).
-The first valid response is used by A to set his own IP and the initial member list.
+The first valid response is used by A to set his own IP and the (full) initial member list.
+(sending the full memebre list from another node is the quicker way to start gossiping with other nodes).
 Subsequent UpdateJoin received are ignored, since the initial member list is
-already setup and the node knows is IP.
+already set and the node knows is IP.

+# Failure Detector

+Using two params:
+- `T`: Protocol Period
+- `k`: Failure detector subgroups

+Given a node `Mi`, every `T`:
+- It selects a random member from the list `Mj` and sends him a `ping`
+- `Mi` waits for the answer.
+  - Answer not received after a timeout:
+    - `Mi` selects a `k`members randomly and sends a `ping-req(Mj)` message
+    - Every node of those, send in turn `ping(Mj)` and returns the answer to `Mi`
+- After `T`, Mi check if an `ack` from `mj` has been received, directly or through one of the `k` members.
+If not, marks `Mj` as failed and start
+disseminating the update (see below)

 # Dissemination
 The dissemination of updates is done through piggybacking of `ping`, `ping-req` and `ack` messages.